SilverRose13/HappyVetClinic/README.md

     - Disjoint (@TODO)
     - Abstract @Person (@User) is an abstract for an @Owner and @Employee
     - Polymorphic Person -> employee, owner. (tutaj stworzyc metode w PErson ktora bedzie inaczej printowala u Employee, a inaczej u Ownera)
-    - Overlapping (does not contains yet example?)
+    - Overlapping (does not contain yet example?)
     - Multi-aspect // java does not support it // https://www.geeksforgeeks.org/java-and-multiple-inheritance/
     - Dynamic // java does not support dynamic inheritance.
 In java such use-cases are realized by composition and delegation strategy.
     // https://stackoverflow.com/questions/36685181/dynamic-inheritance-in-java